KERR County

 *** OPEN RECORDS REQUESTS: To submit a Public Information Act request for Kerr County, Texas records, fill out the downloadable, fillable pdf Open Records Request Form and email it to: openrecordsrequest@kerrcountytx.gov

-KERR COUNTY BURN BAN IN EFFECT
+KERR COUNTY BURN BAN STATUS

 For up-to-date burn ban information: